 The incorporation of erosion and sediment control measures in the ditch design will help minimize the transport of sediment to watercourses during run-off.
-Sediment transport from airport surface run-off and upland areas will likely be reduced once vegetation establishes in the sections of the drainage ditches that will be hydroseeded.
+Sediment transport from airport surface run-off and upland areas will likely be reduced once vegetation establishes in the sections of the drainage ditches that will be seeded, or by natural ingress of vegetation over time.
 However, slumping of the ditches may occur due to newly exposed permafrost, especially within 2 to 7 years after construction, which has the potential for erosion and sediment to be transported in runoff if not maintained (Associated 2023b).